 I sanded the corbels and wood very well and then applied two layers of white stain.

 Attaching the Farmhouse Shelf

 By far the hardest part was mounting the shelf to the wall.
-I had to use a stud finder to make sure their was a stud behind the gyproc to support the weight of the shelf.
+I had to use a stud finder to make sure there was a stud behind the gyproc to support the weight of the shelf.
 The corbels had to be as close to the window trim as possible and provide the support necessary.
 I put a mark where the holes would be, rechecked it a couple of times, then remeasured to make sure everything was level.
-Finally I drilled some small holes into the gyproc that hit the stud.
+Finally, I drilled some small holes into the gyproc that hit the stud.
 I put in the mounting screws and then slid on the premade corbels.

 Once the corbels were attached I added glue to the top portion, placed the shelf and slid in the curtain rod.

 Here is the start of the farmhouse summer decor I found for the room.
 It includes a little frame with this cute printable graphic I found on House of Hawthorns.

 All that is left is to take a couple days off and have the girls over to enjoy some Grama time and their new room.